-Technical and price action traders often assess their charts and look for trades without looking or thinking to deeply into the matter.
+Technical analysis traders using candlestick patterns and price action often assess their charts and look for trades without looking or thinking to deeply into the matter.

 That’s because to be a profitable trader the mechanics of how the system works don’t need to be known as long as the system can be worked and traded correctly.

 There are many things we can learn from the inner workings of the price action and the candlestick chart and whilst most traders are simply just looking for one, two or even three candle pattern formations, candlesticks and price action can tell us much more information if we learn to read it.